mibrs/mibrs.github.io/_posts/23-03-07-Get-Started-With-Alice3-Part5.md

 ### Collision and Proximity Detection

-This important concept is implemented with event handlers.
+This important concept is implemented with event listeners.
 You can define them on the tab ```initializeEventListeners```.

 ![Define Listeners](/assets/230307_SelectEventHandlerCollision.png)

-You need to declare on two panels which objects can collide/get cloe to each other.
-In our case of the game descibed below, Alf should not collide with the trees.
+You need to declare on two panels which objects can collide/get close to each other.
+In our case for the game descibed below, Alf should not collide with the trees.
 So Alf will appear on one panel, the six trees by name on the other panel.

 ![SetA panel](/assets/230307_SelectCollisionSetA.png)